M7799g/M7799g/Code-Review-Guidelines.md

   submit the refactoring as an independent PR, or at least as an independent commit in the same PR.

-* Author is rejecting your feedback: reviewers have authority to reject any change for technical reasons.
-If you're unsure, ask the team for a second pair of eyes.
+* Author keeps rejecting your feedback: reviewers have authority to reject any change for technical reasons.
+If you're unsure, ask the team for a second opinion.
 You may close the PR if no consensus can be reached.

 [effgo]: https://golang.org/doc/effective_go.html
 [revcomment]: https://github.com/golang/go/wiki/CodeReviewComments